renekreijveld/JoomlaBashScripts/README.md

 -h: Help.
 Display this info.

 #### jfunctions
-jfunctions is a generic script that extract database credentials, website name and Joomla version.
-You should not run jfunctions yourself, it is used by the other scripts.
+jfunctions is a generic script that extracts database credentials, website name and Joomla version.
+You should not run jfunctions, it is used by the other scripts.